ual/dataquick/ucb_documentation/indicators.md

 • Output is in `stats_construction_20141017.csv`
 • Based on `sa_yr_blt` field in current assessor table
 • One column per year from 1988 to 2014 (through 6/2014)
 • Values are the count of currently standing residential properties that were built in each year
+• Code is in `stats_construction.py`

 **Next steps**
 • None